livexords-nw/monsterkombat-bot/README.md

 The Monster Kombat Bot is designed to automate various tasks in **Monster Kombat**, including:

-- **Auto Task:** Automatically solving tasks 🤖
+- **Auto Task:** Automatically solve tasks 🤖
 - **Auto Fight:** Engage in epic battles automatically! ⚔️🔥🏆
-  _(This feature also integrates auto upgrade pet functionality for improved performance.)_
+  _(This feature also integrates auto-upgrade pet functionality for improved performance.)_

 With this bot, you can save time and maximize your outcomes without manual intervention.

 ---

-## 🌟 Version v1.0.0
+## 🌟 Version v1.1.0

 ### Updates

-- **Initial Release:**
+- **Extension Update:**
-  Welcome to the initial release of Monster Kombat Bot.
-This version brings you the core automation features along with multi-account and proxy support to optimize your gameplay.
+  Added a Violent Monkey extension for capturing the query directly from the website.
+  _Note:_ This notepad extension works only within the Violent Monkey environment.

 ### Future Updates